ddev/ddev/docs/content/users/basics/cli-usage.md

 ## Snapshotting and Restoring a Database

-The project database is stored in a Docker volume, but can be snapshotted (and later restored) with the `ddev snapshot` command.
-A snapshot is automatically taken when you do a `ddev stop --remove-data`.
+The project database is stored in a Docker volume, but can be snapshotted (and later restored) with the [`ddev snapshot`](../basics/commands.md#snapshot) command.
+A snapshot is automatically taken when you run [`ddev stop --remove-data`](../basics/commands.md#stop).
 For example:

 ```bash
 ddev snapshot